Man Up | Ep. 173 • February 01, 2017

 If you are learning in group settings, you’re going to be meeting new people, and that’s an easy way to make friends, especially if they are male.
 Now, here’s a more proactive way.

 I noticed in the question Shane is asking, beyond just lifestyle and the natural things that a great lifestyle will give you, he’s asking, “How do I get out of the surface-level online BS?
 How do I get Facebook friends to commit?”

-He’s already got some people on Facebook and online that he wants to meet in person, but it seems like most of these guys who have settled into their 9 to 5 jobs basically just sit on the computer or their phone and are making friends and connecting with people that way.
-So, they he to meets in person, how do you do that?
+He’s already got some people on Facebook and online that he wants to meet in person, but it seems like most of these guys who have settled into their 9 to 5 jobs basically just sit on the computer or their phone if they’re younger and are making friends and connecting with people that way.
+So, they want to meet in person, how do you do that?